Associate Vice Provost and Director of the Honors College; Professor of Counseling Psychology

 - To contribute to the University's goal of attracting an increased number of especially talented students with interests matching the programs of the University at Albany and to retain these students to graduation;

-- To create a community of developing scholars—both students and faculty—who work together in a challenging academic environment and to stimulate high levels of academic achievement;
+- To create a community of developing scholars—both students and faculty—who work together in a challenging academic environment to stimulate high levels of academic achievement;

 - To involve faculty members in a wide range of honors activities so that they are available as mentors to help students become active learners;